Liu Tongxun

-Liu Tongxun (刘统勋 (劉統勳); 1698–1773) was a politician in Qing dynasty.
+Liu Tongxun (刘统勋 (劉統勳); 1698–1773) was a politician in the Qing dynasty.
 He was one of relatively few ethnically Han Grand Secretariat of the Qianlong Emperor's reign.
 He has served for the Qing government for more than 40 years with integrity, and dares to direct advice to the emperor, has made remarkable achievements in official administration, military affairs and river conservancy.

 Life

 Liu Tongxun was born in a scholarly family and got a good education since childhood.
 His father Liu Jie received Jinshi degree in Kangxi Emperor’s period, served as provincial administrator, then later promoted to lieutenant governor in Sichuan.
 And his grandfather Liu Bixian also gained Jinshi degree in Shunzhi Emperor's period.
 Liu Tongxun was studying hard enough, and obtain Jinshi degree in 1724.
 Sooner, he started his career in Hanlin Academy (Chinese: 翰林院).
 Later on, he risen through the central administration.
 He died in 1773 due to overwork, at the age of 76.